Pennsylvania Solar Incentives, Tax Credits & Rebates (2024 Guide)

 Pennsylvania is known for its abundant fossil fuel production, but it has been making strides to expand its clean energy use.
 In 2004, the state established an Alternative Energy Portfolio Standard (AEPS) to commit 18% of its retail electricity generation to renewable energy.
 It has since introduced several statewide solar programs that offer payouts for generating solar energy.

-According to Eco Watch, the average Pennsylvania solar system costs more than $21,000, so it’s important to take advantage of these opportunities to save on your investment.
+According to Eco Watch, the average Pennsylvania solar system costs more than $21,000, so it’s important to take advantage of solar incentives to save on your initial investment.
+75% of homeowners in our survey of 1,000 solar buyers indicated that incentives were easy to access, so you don’t want to miss out.
 This guide includes the top federal and state solar incentives in Pennsylvania.
 You can also check out our list of Pennsylvania’s best solar companies.

 Although solar power has been slow to grow throughout Pennsylvania, the state government continues to incentivize its residents to make the switch.
-Many of its programs focus on long-term solar payments, but the state lacks programs to reduce initial investment costs.
+Many of its programs focus on long-term solar payments, but the state lacks programs to reduce the initial cost of solar panels.

 Solar Renewable Energy Certificates (SRECs)